 - When airplane food is served, I always go with the simplest choice.
 Between chicken and fish, I choose the bird.
 Beware, the food is usually piping hot.

 - Un-clutter the tray table and serve babe the food dish only.
 Thanks to an unplanned karate kick during turbulence, my son once inadvertently spilled 2 glasses of apple juice in my lap.
 Fortunately, I had spare clothes.

 You may also like: Reclining Your Airplane Seat

 - It’s always wise to bring double everything in your carry-on.
-I pack two sets of lingerie and an extra outfit in my hand luggage, just in case I get stranded, or involved in above-mentioned accidents.
+I pack two sets of lingerie and an extra outfit in my hand luggage, just in case I get stranded or involved in the above-mentioned accidents.